-Sub-accounts are used to give departments of an organization their own separate accounts without having to open stand-alone accounts.
+Sub-accounts are used to give departments of organizations - not just agencies and franchises - their own separate accounts without having to open completely stand-alone accounts.

 Benefits of using sub-accounts

-With the exception of template sharing (optional) and credits (applies only if you're on the pay as you go plan) there is no data sharing of any kind between sub-accounts: messages, stats, contact lists, subscriptions, account settings, etc. in sub-accounts are independent of other sub-accounts.
+With the exception of template sharing, which is optional, there is no data sharing of any kind between sub-accounts: messages, reports, contact lists, subscriptions, account settings, etc. in every sub-accounts are independent of other sub-accounts.

 Each sub-account can have their own users who can only access their designated sub-account.
 Administrators can access all sub-accounts.